Types of Commercial Real Estate Construction Loans

 If you are looking for a construction loan, understanding and applying for the right type of financing can increase your chances of success.

 Land Development Loan

-You can obtain a land development loan when you have raw or undeveloped land needs to be made construction-ready.
-The raw land may be subdivided and sold as a number of parcels for commercial or residential use.
+You can obtain a land development loan when you have raw or undeveloped land that needs to be made construction-ready.
+Once the raw land is developed, it may be subdivided and sold as a number of parcels for commercial or residential use.

 Mini Perm Loan

+A mini-perm loan is another type of short-term commercial financing, similar to a bridge loan.
 This is a temporary loan typically used to settle an outstanding construction or commercial property loan on a project that, once completed, would produce income.

 A bridge loan is a short-term loan intended to finance a specific need or "bridge" a gap in cash flow.